Emergent-Event-Sensemaking/DS-3Q21/EES Intake System.md

 # EES Intake System

 This is an evolving draft description of a system to manage EES intake.
+This might be the component we've been calling "the firehose" or "Stage A", with more emphasis on the Evidence Database

 ## Roles